What Is CICO dieting? How it works, & CICO calculator

 Health concerns like heart disease, sleep apnea, depression, several malignancies, and respiratory issues can all be considerably increased by having too much body fat.

-While CICO diet can be effective for weight loss by creating a calorie deficit, it still has major drawbacks that makes you think twice before staring following it.
+While the CICO diet can be effective for weight loss by creating a calorie deficit, it still has major drawbacks that make you think twice before starting to follow it.

 Neglecting the Importance of Nutrient Content